10 Engineering Equations : Which Changed the World Around Us

 Engineering Equations 3: Second Law of Thermodynamics

 The second law of thermodynamics states that the total entropy of an isolated system can only increase over time.
 It can remain constant in ideal cases where the system is in a steady state (equilibrium) or undergoing a reversible process.
 The increase in entropy accounts for the irreversibility of natural processes, and the asymmetry between future and past.
-For more details, click here.
+This equation is also widely used in Marine engineering, also you may find marine engineer jobs on Jooble.

 Engineering Equations 4: Pythagorean Theorem